Wangzhijingwzj/Wangzhijingwzj.github.io/_pages/research.md

 Working Papers
 ------
-* The Relationship between Compulsory Education Investment and Inclusive Growth. _with Xun Zhang_
+* The Relationship between Compulsory Education Investment and Inclusive Growth. _with Prof. Xun Zhang_